When you buy with our links, we may earn a commission. See how we work with brands

 This mattress has moderate sinkage and very low bounce levels giving this mattress a restrained and balanced feel.

-From a performance perspective, the Leesa Studio’s 8.46 score puts it within the bottom 35% of all mattresses tested to date.
-However, it is just about average in terms of the foam mattress category.
+From a performance perspective, the Leesa Studio’s 8.43 score puts it within the bottom 34% of all mattresses tested to date.
+However, if we’re only comparing mattresses under $700, the Studio’s performance is among the top 24%.

-This mattress is priced at $639 for a queen, and that is less than half of the average mattress price ($1,103).
+The Leesa Studio is priced at $639 for a queen, and that is less than half of the average mattress price ($1,454).
 Even for a foam mattress, this is a great price.
-For those on a budget, the Leesa Studio is a strong contender.
+For those on a budget, the Leesa Studio is a strong contender, especially for couples looking to avoid disturbing each other with movements during the night.

 Click here to read our full Leesa Studio review.